How Much Life Insurance Do You Need?

-Many websites and insurance companies offer online life insurance calculators that claim to determine how much life insurance you should purchase.
+Many websites and insurance companies offer online Life Insurance calculators that claim to determine how much you should purchase.
 Many of these calculators use similar algorithms, and you should get similar results from a number of different calculators.
-While online life insurance calculators can be helpful, they usually fail to offer the kind of transparency that many people value when making purchases of this significance.
-It may be a good idea to use a number of different online life insurance calculators to get a ballpark sense of the amount of insurance you should buy, and also speak with a licensed life insurance broker.
+While online calculators can be helpful, they usually fail to offer the kind of transparency that many people value when making purchases of this significance.
+It may be a good idea to use a number of different online calculators to get a ballpark sense of the amount of insurance you should buy as well as speaking with a licensed Life Insurance broker.

-A licensed life insurance agent can usually help you understand how much life insurance you need in terms you can easily understand, can help you figure out the type of life insurance that best meets your needs and situation, and can help you find insurance at a good price (or "rate").
-While the concept of life insurance is not necessarily complex, in practice life insurance can be incredibly complicated.
+A licensed agent can usually help you understand how much insurance you need in terms you can easily understand, can help you figure out the type of insurance that best meets your needs and situation, and can help you find insurance at a good price (or "rate").
+While the concept of Life Insurance is not necessarily complex, in practice it can be incredibly complicated.
 Figuring out how much of what types of insurance you need can be a challenge, and making sure that the policy you're purchasing is the best policy for you and your situation can be difficult to determine without the help of a professional.
-If you are thinking about working with a life insurance agent, be sure to read our article How to Choose a Life Insurance Agent.
+If you are thinking about working with a Life Insurance agent, be sure to read our article How to Choose a Life Insurance Agent.